Pain relief for dogs: What can I give my dog?This guide will help you determine what medications are safe for dogs—and which pain relievers aren’t.

 Over-the-counter pain relief for your dog

-NSAIDs (non-steroidal anti-inflammatory drugs) are a group of medications, including ibuprofen and aspirin, that reduce inflammation, pain and fever.
-There are special NSAIDs designed just for dogs, and there might be some occasions when you can give your dog a human medication.
-For example, your vet might recommend that you give your dog aspirin under their supervision.
-NSAIDs for dogs include:
+NSAIDs (non-steroidal anti-inflammatory drugs) are a group of medications—including ibuprofen and aspirin—that reduce inflammation, pain, and fever.
+There are special NSAIDs approved for pain relief in dogs, but there may also be some occasions when you can give your dog the human medication.
+Your veterinarian may recommend that you give your dog aspirin at a proper dosage under their supervision.

 Other risks to consider

-There are some other risks you might want to think about, both if you're considering giving a human NSAID to your dog and if your vet has prescribed medication.
 Most pain relief for dogs is administered either orally or by injection.
-An oral medication might be in liquid form, which is easy to add to food, or it could be a pill or tablet.
+An oral medication might be in liquid form, which is easier to add to food for some dogs, or it could be a pill or tablet.
 Giving your dog a pill can be tricky.
 You can try to make it easier by putting the pill in something tasty (such as inside a small “meatball” of canned dog food), but that doesn't always work.
-If you know your dog doesn’t take oral medication well, ask your vet for other suggestions.
+If you know your dog doesn’t take oral medication well, ask your veterinarian for other suggestions.

 There are several pain relief options for your dog, but it's always best to discuss with your veterinarian, even when giving them supplements.
-Just another benefit of having pet insurance through Trupanion.
+There are many options available, and new medications on the horizon—talk with your veterinarian if your pet still isn’t as comfortable as you’d like and work to find an option that works for you and your dog.
+You may find alternative therapies are covered by your pet insurance through Trupanion.